New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Results

 As shown by Figures~\ref{fig:s27} and \ref{fig:u81}, the morphology of the post-shock flow in model u8.1 and model s27.0 becomes quite dissimilar as soon as the gain region forms a few tens of milliseconds after bounce.
 Model u8.1 (Figure~\ref{fig:u81}) conforms to the ``standard'' behavior exhibited by all recent first-principle explosion simulations \citep{marek_09,mueller_12}: The convective instability develops first, and perturbations at intermediate scales (corresponding to multipole orders of $\ell \gtrsim 5\ldots 10$) grow fastest, cf.\ \citealp{foglizzo_06,foglizzo_07}).
 Larger plumes only form once convection has become vigorous and the shock has already expanded quite considerably (cp.\ the $11.2 M_\odot$ case of \citealt{mueller_12}).
 A strong non-oscillatory dipolar shock deformation appears at late time once the explosion is underway, and this deformation seems to be driven by buoyant neutrino-heated plumes rather than by genuine SASI activity.

 Model s27.0 behaves in a completely different manner (Figure~\ref{fig:s27}).
 Here we first observe small, but clearly recognizable linear SASI oscillations (first panel of Figure~\ref{fig:s27}).
 Later, as the amplitude of the SASI increases, parasitic Rayleigh-Taylor and Kelvin-Helmholtz instabilities grow on top of the SASI flow, but these remain localized, appearing and disappearing as the shock oscillates back and forth, and never growing into developed convection.
+The different character of the post-shock flow can also be seen in Figure~\ref{fig:entropy}, which shows the time-evolution of the entropy along the polar axis for both models and illustrates that -- unlike model 8.1, s27.0 indeed exhibits the sloshing motions characteristic of the SASI.
+Until $\sim \!
+180 \ \mathrm{ms}$ the expansion and contraction of the shock in the northern and southern hemispheres are nicely antisynchronized.

-The velocity fluctuations in the gain region steadily grow in magnitude, eventually leading to the formation of secondary shocks (see the fifth panel of Figure~\ref{fig:s27}).
-It is likely that these strong velocity fluctuations, which reach the order of the speed of sound, are responsible for pushing the shock further out because they provide an additional Reynolds stress contribution for the angle-averaged and time-averaged flow on top of the thermal pressure.
+The velocity fluctuations in the gain region steadily grow in magnitude in model s27.0, eventually leading to the formation of secondary shocks (see the fifth panel of Figure~\ref{fig:s27}).
+It is likely that these strong velocity fluctuations are responsible for pushing the shock further out because they provide an additional Reynolds stress contribution for the angle-averaged and time-averaged flow on top of the thermal pressure.
 Moreover, the thermal pressure itself is increased once dissipation in secondary shock starts to convert kinetic energy stored in the SASI motions into thermal energy.
-In that sense, model s27.0 provides an example for SASI-driven shock expansion as opposed to neutrino-driven shock expansion.
+The dynamical importance of both these effects depends on the typical velocity $\delta v$ of the aspherical flow perturbations, which determines the ratio of the Reynolds stresses $\rho\, \delta v^2$ and the kinetic energy to the thermal pressure $P_\mathrm{therm}$ and energy density $\rho \epsilon_\mathrm{therm}$, respectively:

+Once the SASI reaches the non-linear stage in model s27.0, the typical Mach number $\mathrm{Ma}$ (determined from angular root mean square averages of the lateral velocity component) exceeds $\gtrsim 0.5$ in large parts of the gain region and peaks at $\sim 1$ near the average shock radius, clearly indicating the dynamical importance of aspherical instabilities in that model.
+In that sense, model s27.0 may provide an example for SASI-driven shock expansion \emph{prior} to the explosion as opposed to the neutrino-driven shock expansion that roughly sets in as $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ exceeds unity.

+We emphasize that these mechanisms for shock expansion are, of course, not specific to the SASI; indeed \citet{murphy_12} demonstrated that the inclusion of the Reynolds stresses in the shock jump conditions largely accounts for the increased shock radii in their convective models.
+However, while the immediate cause for the expansion of the shock is similar in model s27.0 to convectively-aided explosion models like u8.1 or those of \citet{murphy_12}, the ultimate source for the energy of aspherical motions is different: As long as the SASI remains the dominant instability, it essentially feeds directly on the kinetic energy of the accreted matter whereas convection is (indirectly) powered by neutrino heating.